Alabama Sports Betting

 Alabama was one of just a few holdout states with legal greyhound racing until Birmingham Race Course ended live greyhound races in 2020.

-The odds of online gambling in Alabama becoming legalized do not appear great over the short term, but lawmakers have studied the issue and may consider action in the future.
+The odds of a legal Alabama online gambling market launching anytime soon do not appear great, but lawmakers have studied the issue and may consider action in the future.

-Note: BettingUSA urges readers in Alabama to avoid playing at offshore online casinos and poker sites.
+Note: BettingUSA urges readers in Alabama to avoid playing at offshore online gambling sites.

 A person engages in gambling if he stakes or risks something of value upon the outcome of a contest of chance or a future contingent event not under his control or influence, upon an agreement or understanding that he or someone else will receive something of value in the event of a certain outcome.